 Multiple frame exchange sequences in an EDCA TXOP or HCCA TXOP.
 This example is one in which other mechanisms have overlapping control of the wireless medium with frame exchange sequences.

 Association of a GLK STA with a GLK AP.
 This example is one of many in which frame exchange sequences may occur outside the context of an HCF, MCCA or TXOP.
 Service Period, Announcement Transmission Interval (ATI) and Data Transfer Interval (DTI) are other examples.

+DMS Request and Response frame exchange to set up GLK-GCR service.

 Peer-to-peer application.
 This example is one in which a peer-to-peer application can identify individual frame exchange sequences between HE STAs.